-The Company's Board of Directors has fixed the close of business on March 9, 2020 as the record date for the determination of shareholders entitled to notice of and to vote at the 2020 Annual Meeting.
+The Company's Board of Directors has fixed the close of business on March 19, 2021 as the record date for the determination of shareholders entitled to notice of and to vote at the 2021 Annual Meeting.

-PURPOSE OF 2020 ANNUAL MEETING
+PURPOSE OF 2021 ANNUAL MEETING

-- Election of Directors.
-To elect the three Class II Directors named in the attached proxy statement for three-year terms (Proposal One); - Ratification of Appointment of Independent Registered Public Accounting Firm.
-To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year (Proposal Two); - Advisory Vote to Approve Executive Compensation.
+- 1. Election of Directors.
+To elect Bruce L. Claflin, Asha S. Collins, PhD and Sam Samad to serve as Class I Directors with terms expiring at the 2024 Annual Meeting and Daniel M. Junius to serve as a Class II Director with a term expiring at the 2023 Annual Meeting (Proposal One); - 2.
+Ratification of Appointment of Independent Registered Public Accounting Firm.
+To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year (Proposal Two); - 3.
+Advisory Vote to Approve Executive Compensation.
 To approve a non-binding advisory resolution on the Company's executive compensation (Proposal Three); and - 4.
 Other Business.
-To conduct such other business as may properly come before the 2020 Annual Meeting or any adjournments thereof, including approving any such adjournment, if necessary.
+To conduct such other business as may properly come before the 2021 Annual Meeting or any adjournments thereof, including approving any such adjournment, if necessary.